TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation

 \subsection{Prompt Compression}

 One alternative to decrease the computational cost is setting the focus on reducing the input by prompt compression.
-This could be a token-level removal of less relevant words~\cite{jiang2023-llmlingua,pan2024_llmlingua2, fu2024lazyllm}, or more elaborated approaches such as context-aware sentence encoding~\cite{liskavets2024prompt}.
-This task operates on the input rather than on the output.
-Therefore, our approach would be complementary to prompt compression.
-Moverover, prompt compression does not require a later reconstruction of original input text, as it pertains to the encoding step and the result of the compression is handled internally with vectorized representations.
+This could be a token-level removal of less relevant words~\cite{jiang2023-llmlingua,pan2024_llmlingua2, fu2024lazyllm}, a learned policy guided by reinforcement learning~\cite{Jung_2024}, context-aware sentence encoding approached~\cite{liskavets2024prompt}, and more~\cite{zhang2025empiricalstudypromptcompression}.
+These techniques operate on the input rather than the output, making our approach complementary to prompt compression.